jasonwolfg/update-zoom-presence-from-inbound-interaction-/blueprint/index.md

 ### Import the Update Zoom User Presence Action
 This data action calls the Microsoft Graph API to update the Zoom user's presence.

-1. Download the *Update-Zoom-User-Presence.custom.json* file from the [update-ms-teams-presence-from-inbound-interaction repo](https://github.com/jasonwolfg/update-ms-teams-presence-from-inbound-interaction "Opens the GitHub repo") GitHub repository.
+1. Download the *Update-Zoom-User-Presence.custom.json* file from the [update-zoom-presence-from-inbound-interaction repo](https://github.com/jasonwolfg/update-zoom-presence-from-inbound-interaction- "Opens the GitHub repo") GitHub repository.
 Save this file in your local desktop to import it into Genesys Cloud.
 2. Navigate to **Integrations** > **Actions** and click **Import**.

    ![Import the data action](images/4AImportDataActions.png "Import the data action")